isnajer/waves-demo/README.md

 Run WAVES:<br />
 `make run` or `python3 server.py`

-Open 'localhost:5000/' to access the web WAVES
+Open 'localhost:5000/' to access the WAVES web application

 ## About Me
 Hi, I'm Isis.
 WAVES is my first full-stack web application.
 It took me 5 weeks to complete as part of a 12-week software engineering program with Hackbright Academy.